Boris Naumovich Ginsburg: Work

-However, his favourite and most frequently portrayed model was his wife Zoya.
-He could draw her endlessly: at the seaside, sleeping, lying sick in bed with a high fever, running to the skating rink, reading a book, dreaming, sad, leaning over her textbooks and exhausted after a busy working day.
-Everyone expresses his love as he can: writing poems, bringing flowers, showering with gifts.
-Boris Ginsburg expressed his love with what he knew best: his countless portrait drawings of his young wife.
+However, his most frequently portrayed model was his wife Zoya.
+He drew portraits of her often: at the seaside, sleeping, lying sick in bed with a high fever, running to the skating rink, reading a book, dreaming, sad, leaning over her textbooks and exhausted after a busy working day.

 Amongst his works there also were commissioned portraits of outstanding historical personalities: Nikolay Przhevalsky, Victor Hugo and Heinrich Heine.
 For each one he managed not only to convey the portrait features, but also recreate a characteristic emotional image, as some echo of their famous literary masterpieces or scientific achievements.